 After her parents parted ways, India moved to New Zealand at age 19 with her mum and siblings.
 Despite a stint at university and a foray into personal training, it was tea and wellness that remained India’s passion.
 In 2015, she launched the Storm + India organic detox tea brand with her sister Storm, successfully operating from Auckland until 2019, when India and her mum were lured back to the family farm in Tasmania.

 Returning to Tasmania to begin anew with Storm + India was no easy task.
-The company had to create new supply chains, develop new relationships and export products back to their New Zealand customers.
-Despite the challenges India says the Tasmanian locals have been supportive.
+The company had to create new supply chains, develop new relationships and export products back to their New Zealand customers, however India says locals have been supportive.

 The tea is internationally sourced and handpicked from India, Germany and Japan with sustainable earth-friendly packaging.